 After the fibers are created and aligned together to form a yarn or thread, they are used to form the fabric.
 An important distinction in fabrics is whether they are woven or non-woven.
 Woven fabrics have an orientation associated with them.

 Video Credit: LZXpress

 Weaving is a very popular method of creating fabrics.
 Simply, it is the interlacing of a lengthwise yarn system with a width-wise yarn system at 90 degrees to each other.
 Along with braiding, weaving is considered an interlacing process.
 There are several types of weaving including satin weave, twill, basket, and basket weave, but the plain weave is the most common.
 Plain weave is simple and is formed by alternatively lifting and lowering one warp thread across one weft thread.
-A more complete description of how weaving creates fabric can be seen on this video.

 The yarns do not lie flat because they have to go under and over one another as they are interfaced.
 The features of the woven cloth will depend on the type of fiber used.
 Factors such as using a monofilament yarn, a multifilament yarn, and whether the fiber is synthetic or natural will affect the stiffness of the fabric.

 Tufting is the process of sewing a surface yarn system.
 Hundreds of needles on a special machine form loops.
 The loops are stitched in the primary backing fabric into vertical columns (rows) and horizontal lines (switches) forming cut and/or uncut loops (piles).
 The fabric comes out of the machine and is back-coated to secure tufted loops.
 The backing supports the fiber, provides strength, and stability.
 The backing is held in place with a latex adhesive which secures the tufts and laminates the primary and secondary backing.
 This technique is commonly used in making carpets.
 A more complete description of how tufting create carpets can be seen on this video.